binoy638/streamize-api/readme.md

-# Streamize - Stream Torrent Videos Online (Server)
+# Streamize - Stream Torrent Videos Online (Server).

 Streamize is a web app which allows you to download torrents in a remote server and stream them right from your browser.